-Amazing 1-out-of-4 car rental travelers wrongly accused of damage charges
+Amazingly, 1 out of 4 car rental travelers are wrongly accused of unjust rental car damage charges

 A recent poll of Travelers United subscribers found that 25 percent of members have experienced unjust rental car damage charges.
-The surprising results from a collection of educated, frequent travelers, points to an increasing problem for travelers — questionable rental car damage claims by rental companies.
+The surprising results come from a collection of educated, frequent travelers.
+They point to an increasing problem for travelers — questionable car damage claims by rental companies.
 How can they be avoided?

 When asked whether they have ever been wrongly accused of damaging a rental car:

-- 3% said, “Yes, but I took meticulous before and after photos and got off.”
+- 3 percent, “Yes, but I took meticulous before and after photos and got off.”

 We have all faced the hard sell from rental car agents about the need to purchase collision damage insurance in addition to one’s own personal automobile insurance.
-And many of us use our credit card included collision damage waiver insurance when renting a car.
+And many of us use our credit card, including collision damage waiver insurance, when renting a car.
 We simply decline the coverage offered by the car rental company.

-What are some of the situations where car renters feel they have been presented with unjust rental car damage charges?
+What are some situations where car renters feel they have been presented with unjust rental car damage charges?

-This is one of the situations where many travelers have reported unjust rental car damage charges.
-I have had the same problem when dropping a car off in northern Italy prior to the rental office opening.
-Ultimately, I was charged for a missing hubcap, though I am certain that it was there when I left the car.
+This is one of the situations where many travelers have reported unjust rental car damage.
+I have had the same problem when dropping a car off in northern Italy before the rental office opened.
+Ultimately, I was charged for a missing hubcap, though I am sure it was there when I left the car.

 Consumer Reports has also detailed this problem for car renters.